JT8D-17/XLua-Utils-for-X-Plane/Documentation/Automixture.md

 To obtain the FAR for each of of the aircraft's engines, air mass flow is calculated from inlet pressure (MAP), displacement, RPM, the gas constant of air and air temperature and divided by fuel flow obtained from X-Plane.

 With the current AFR continuously determined from fuel flow, X-Plane's mixture dataref (sim/cockpit2/engine/actuators/mixture_ratio) is adjusted within a given permissible value range (to avoid accidental engine cutoff) to attempt to match the current to the target AFR.
 While this method is not the most accurate one as it is very simplified and has to work within a timer loop trying to minimize the required CPU cycles while providing an accurate result, it is efficient and was easy to code (see the "Automix_MainTimer()" function in _"util_automixture.lua"_).

+&nbsp;

 #### 1.2 Object file editing